EricTofu/cloudwatch-log-monitor/README.md

 ## Credits

-This project is written by Google Antigravity.
+This project is written by Google Antigravity(Using Gemini 3 Pro).

 ## Features